The Geoscientist-in-Training (GIT) Program was adopted by TBPG in 2012 and became effective April 29, 2010.

 - Demonstrates an individual’s intent to develop as a professional in the geosciences

-- Receipt of twice yearly TBPG newsletter and other valuable Board information
+- Receipt of quarterly TBPG newsletter and other valuable Board information

 - Use of the designations “Geoscientist-in-Training” or “GIT” after their name

 Please note that once an individual has accrued five years of geoscience experience (post-graduation from an accredited university), and has successfully passed the practice exam for their discipline, an applicant is qualified for P.G. licensure.
 The academic requirement has already been met.

 Who Qualifies for GIT Certification?

 To qualify for GIT certification, an applicant must meet the following requirements: